di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 The format checker for subtask 2 is included in the scorer.

 Before running the format checker please install all prerequisites through,
-> pip install -r requirments.txt
+> pip install -r requirements.txt

 ### Subtask 1 and 3:
 To launch it, please run the following command: